AlaaTarek11/mongo-pg-streamer/README.md

 Now, we instruct Kafka Connect to start monitoring our MongoDB `users` collection.

-Run the following `curl` command from your host machine's terminal.
+Run the following `curl` command from your host machine's bash terminal.
 This sends the connector configuration to the Kafka Connect REST API.

 ```bash
 curl -X POST http://localhost:8083/connectors -H "Content-Type:application/json" -d '{